Cardiff Giant: Subsequent and current resting places

 Iowa publisher Gardner Cowles, Jr., bought it later to adorn his basement rumpus room as a coffee table and conversation piece.
 In 1947, he sold it to the Fenimore Farm & Country Village in Cooperstown, New York, where it is still displayed.

 The owner of Marvin's Marvelous Mechanical Museum, a coin-operated game arcade and museum of oddities in Farmington Hills, Michigan, has said that the copy displayed there is Barnum's.

-A copy of the Giant is displayed at The Fort Museum and Frontier Village in Fort Dodge, Iowa.
+Another copy of the Giant is displayed at The Fort Museum and Frontier Village in Fort Dodge, Iowa.

 Imitators

 The Cardiff Giant has inspired a number of similar hoaxes.